 RFS Technical Working Groups, working under the direction of the RFS Oversight Board, work to define the standard certification criteria and develop the standard certification requirements and certification model.
 The Technical Working Groups are composed of industry representatives, NGOs, associated standard holders and experts from all sectors of the fishing industry and seafood supply chain, from across the UK and internationally.

 Through this robust, collaborative and interactive standard development process, the revised RFS draft standard criteria have been developed.
 The draft standard criteria also incorporate feedback received from nominated Peer Reviewers and current RFS certificate holders within the UK catching sector.

-The draft standard criteria for the next iteration of RFS, which will be known as the Responsible Fishing Vessel Standard (RFVS), are now open for a 60-day Public Consultation.
+A 60-day public consultation on the draft standard criteria for the next iteration of RFS, which will be known as the Responsible Fishing Vessel Standard (RFVS), ran from Thursday 15 August to Monday 14 October 2019.